 This guide was written by us – locals, who have been living in the Czech Republic for our entire life because we have found many other guides on the internet written by foreigners, where there are misleading pictures from different places or they recommend places, which are totally not worth visiting and on the other hand forget to write about some great places.

-We have divided these best places to visit in the Czech Republic into several categories - Top 10, Castles and History, Cities, Nature, Culture and Traditions, Other UNESCO sites.
-If the place is listed in the Top 13 section, it's not listed again in the category (e.g. Prague is not in the best cities).
+We have divided these best places to visit in the Czech Republic into several categories – Top 10, Castles and History, Cities, Nature, Culture and Traditions, Other UNESCO sites.
+If the place is listed in the Top 10 section, it's not listed again in another category (e.g. Prague is not in the best cities).

 TOP 10 Places to visit in the Czech Republic